tomiGoljevscek/Oxide.Docs/source/includes/rust/hooks_item.md

     print "OnPlantGather works!"
 ```

- * Called when a player gathers a plant
+ * Called when the player gathers a plant
  * No return behavior

 ## OnQuarryEnabled